Got a quick question?

 My favorite and free tool for many years is "Mail Tester."
 This online tool just needs you to send your newsletter to a randomly generated email address, and thereafter the service will automagically scrutinize your layout and content, returning a really nice list of the good and the bad.
 From there, it's up to you to make any necessary changes.

-Still need help?
-Every Website I build has a sophisticated and mobile-ready email marketing tool built into it - create, send and manage email newsletters from your Website!
+Looking for an easier to manage e-mail marketing solution?
+I offer a sophisticated and mobile-ready tool that can be built into your new Website.
+Create, send and manage email newsletters directly from your Website, no monthly fees!
 Contact me for a free quote.